Surviving the Holidays with Intermittent Fasting

 · Talk to your health care provider before starting IF, especially if you have disordered eating.

 The Bottom Line.
-There is no one right way to survive the holidays.
-Everyone is different and IF may not be the answer for all people.
-Even if it works for you now, you may need to reassess in the future as age and lifestyle changes.
-I always encourage you to search for an eating plan that works for you and your body, at this time.
-In other words: you do you!
+There is no one “right” way to survive the holidays.
+Everyone is different, and intermittent fasting may not be the right fit for everyone.
+Even if it works for you now, it’s important to reassess over time as your age, lifestyle, and needs change.
+I always encourage you to explore an eating approach that supports your body, right now.

 Resources